-- New startups like Catch offer alternatives that can help you provide benefits access to your employees—even when you’re an early-stage startup.
+- New startups like Catch offer alternatives that can help you provide benefits access to your employees — even if you’re an early-stage startup.

-- Open Enrollment Period (November 1st until January 15th) is the only time that independent workers in the U.S. can sign up for benefits without needing to have a qualifying life event.
+- Open Enrollment Period (November 1 until January 15) is the only time that independent workers in the U.S. can sign up for benefits without having a qualifying life event.

-These benefits have historically been part of an employee benefits package in some combination.
 While some are provided in conjunction with the government (like disability and unemployment), they are still based on employer contributions to these programs.
-These benefits require significant financial contribution as well as time—they’re primarily managed through your company.
+These benefits require significant financial contribution as well as time — they’re primarily managed through your company.

 - Stock options

-Your benefits strategy is heavily influenced by the types of employees who work for you—contractors (1099), full-time (W-2) employees, or a mix of both.
+Your benefits strategy is heavily influenced by the types of employees who work for you — contractors (1099), full-time employees (W-2), or a mix of both.

-If you’ve hired W-2 employees, you’ll be required to provide certain benefits depending on your business size and federal, local, and state regulations.
+If you’ve hired W-2 employees, you’ll be required to provide certain benefits depending on your business size and whatever federal, local, and state regulations are relevant to your company.
 In this scenario, we’d recommend hiring a professional to help you stay compliant.

-If you employ 1099 contractors, you’re not subject to the same regulations.
-Companies are not required to provide benefits to contractors.
-However, providing contractors with benefits can help ensure that they perform well and stay with your company for as long as you need them—and finding new contractors can be expensive.
+If you employ 1099 contractors, you’re subject to different regulations.
+For starters, you're not required to provide benefits to contractors.
+However, providing contractors with benefits can help ensure that they perform well and stay with your company for as long as you need them — so that you don't have to go about the expensive route of finding new contractors to hire.

-If you run an early-stage startup, it’s likely that your company falls somewhere between these two classifications.
-You might employ full-time, W-2 workers, but your business might be small enough that you’re not required to provide benefits by law.
+If you're running an early-stage startup, it’s likely that your company falls somewhere between these two classifications.
+You might employ full-time W-2 workers, but your business might be small enough that you’re not required to provide benefits by law.
 Or you might be hiring full-time employees but enlisting 1099 contractors for specific projects that you don’t have the bandwidth to do in-house.